zmahnoor14/MAW/README.md

 # you will receive a path, where you can keep the MsBackendMsp folder
 ```

-### Installation for SIRIUS
+### Install SIRIUS
-Install the latest SIRIUS version with <https://bio.informatik.uni-jena.de/software/sirius/> for Linux or MAC OS.
+If the conda environment installation method is used, please install the latest SIRIUS version with <https://bio.informatik.uni-jena.de/software/sirius/> for Linux or MAC OS.
 1. Installation with Linux
   ```shell
   echo $PATH # check which is already added to PATH variable